 TECHNOLOGY & INFRASTRUCTURE

 Two years ago I became a member of the Auburn Technology Commission.
 Upon joining the Commission I was informed that the current IT infrastructure was on the brink of collapse.
 The network is old and crumbling and there is no one on staff that is a trained IT specialist who can manage technology programs.
 This leaves City Departments to their own ingenuity to tackle large IT projects.
 Working together with the Technology Commission we can find solutions to stabilize and upgrade the network infrastructure.

 During my law enforcement career I gained an expertise in technology.
 My field of responsibility included the network infrastructure of the entire Santa Clara Police Department.
 I was also tasked with exploring new technology and enhancing the efficiency of our officers on the street.
 Additionally, my experience on the Technology Commission has provided me with invaluable insight into Auburn’s IT network that no other candidate has.
 This experience makes me uniquely qualified to address this perpetually overlooked issue and find solutions to ensure long-term stability for our City.

 A large portion of Auburn’s budget comes from sales Tax.
 Council needs to find ways to encourage business growth within Auburn.
 A discussion is needed with our business leaders to determine what can be done to assure increased economic development.
 Government regulations have a tendency to get in the way of free enterprise and stifle growth.
 I am proposing that we examine the current city rules and regulations, with our business partners, to see what can be modified in order to provide local merchants more freedom to grow their business.
-A timeline should be created for our Economic Development Commission to complete a strategic plan that clearly identifies how we can bring more business into our city.

 PUBLIC SAFETY VISIBILITY